 With less serious offenses, penalty points remain on the licence for four years.

-This includes reckless or dangerous driving, which will show on your licence as the codes DD40, DD60 and DD80.
+This includes reckless or dangerous driving.
 It also includes offences resulting in disqualification, and offenses where you have been disqualified until you've passed a driving test.

-The above is reduced to six points if you are a new driver.
+The above is reduced to six points if you are a new driver (passed test within 2 years).
 If you reach six points in the two years since you passed your test, you'll be disqualified and your licence taken away.

 Navigate Guide Content